lvillasen/Quantum-Computer-Simulator/README.md

 #Brief description

+This is an ideal simulator designed to be fast with speeds comparable to other simulators written in C because the unitary operations are optimized with matrix-free algorithms and the python code is accelerated with Numba.
-This is an ideal simulator.
-The maximum number of qubits it can handle is limited, in a natural way,

-by the resources available on the system used to run the programs.
-For instance, the 16-qubit

-Grover-search example provided (201 repetition of the basic search algorithm) takes about a minute to

-complete on a typical laptop
+The maximum number of qubits it can handle is limited, in a natural way, by the resources available on the system used to run the programs.
+For instance, the 18-qubit Grover-search example provided (402 repetition of the basic search algorithm) runs in a few seconds on a typical laptop.

 The gates and commands implemented so far are the following: